mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 featured_image_caption: "A map of the United States.
 Image credit: John-Mark Smith on Unsplash."
 ---

-From the playground to the capitol, debates over
+Whether it's a game on the playground or a policy debate on Capitol Hill, debates about the fairness of our society and systems is commonplace.
+But what does it mean for something to be fair?
+Given the volume of debates about fairness, it seems like there's not always strong consensus.

-...
+Part of this may have to do with the fact that fairness itself can be a fuzzy term.
+It's a word that many of use frequently, but fewer of us (myself included) would be able to rigorously define.

+So let's think a bit more critically about what it means to be fair.
+As with everything else I write, here I'd like to take a mathematical approach (at least until I can't anymore).
 In this story, we'll explore a few different meanings of fairness, some more mathematical than others.
-By surveying the landscape, our goal is to develop a helpful framework for thinking about mathematical fairness in general.
+By surveying the landscape, our goal is to develop a helpful framework for thinking about fairness more precisely.
+We'll see where mathematics can help in the formulation of fairness, and where mathematical modeling falls short.
+We'll also examine research that suggests we are, in some sense, hard-wired to favor some notion of fairness.

 The concept of fairness can get complicated depending on the context.
 But in some cases, it should be relatively straightforward to define and measure.
 Let's